MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nf-acxelements-acxkeywordspottercreate.md

 ## -description

-TBD - The AcxKeywordSpotterCreate function is used to create a key word spotter object that that will be associated with a circuit device object (TBD???) parent.
+The AcxKeywordSpotterCreate function is used to create a key word spotter object that that will be associated with a circuit device object parent.

 ## -parameters

 ### -param Object

 A WDFDEVICE object (described in  [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) that will be associated with the circuit.
-TBD - conditional on something to determine if this is the parent?

 ### -param Attributes